prebid/prebid.github.io/dev-docs/modules/categoryTranslation.md

 {:.no_toc}

 This module converts the IAB sub category to Ad server industry group identifiers.
-The identifiers ensure competitve separation of industries and products.
+The identifiers ensure competitive separation of industries and products.

-Each bidder must return one [IAB subcategory](https://support.aerserv.com/hc/en-us/articles/207148516-List-of-IAB-Categories) if they want to ensure creative exclusivity.
+Each bidder must return one [IAB subcategory](https://support.aerserv.com/hc/en-us/articles/207148516-List-of-IAB-Categories) if they want to do competitive separation.

 The module provides the following: